IfanFYS/project-physique/README.md

 # Project Physique 💪

-A comprehensive fitness tracking app built with Flutter, designed to help you monitor your workouts, track body measurements, log sleep, and visualize your progress over time.
+A personal fitness tracking app built with Flutter to monitor workouts, track body measurements, log sleep, and visualize progress over time.

+**Note:** This is a personal project built for my own fitness journey.
+Feel free to use or modify it for your own needs!

 ## Features